tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 * ``storage_2_a`` – a ``storage`` instance, the master of the second replica set
 * ``storage_2_b`` – a ``storage`` instance, the replica of the second replica set

-All instances are managed using the ``tarantoolctl`` utility from the root directory of the project.
+All instances are managed using the ``tarantoolctl`` utility which comes with Tarantool.

 Change the directory to ``example/`` and use make to run the development cluster: